-- If you obtain the covered services from a network provider, you only pay the plan Cost sharing amount for in-network services - If you obtain the covered services from an out-ofnetwork provider, you pay the cost sharing under Feefor-Service Medicare (Original Medicare)
+- If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay cost-sharing according to the plan's rules described in Chapter 3, Section 1.2, "Basic rules for getting your medical care covered by the plan."

+When you enroll in a Medicarecertified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by AvMed Medicare Premium Saver

+5% coinsurance not to exceed \$5 per prescription for drugs and biologicals furnished by the hospice on an outpatient basis.

+5% coinsurance per day on a respite a care day not to exceed \$5.
-Hospice care (continued)

-For services that are covered by AvMed Medicare Premium Saver but are not covered by Medicare Part A or B: AvMed Medicare Premium Saver will continue to cover plancovered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost sharing amount for these services.

-For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) You Pay: For services that are covered by AvMed Medicare Premium Saver but are not covered by Medicare Part A or B: we will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services. \$0 \$0 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).

-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Additional Supplemental Benefits Include: 200 hours of companionship through our partnership with Papa Pals.
+Members and their care givers will have access to visits with the Papa Pal program.
+This individual will be able to interact with the member either in-person or virtually in non-clinical ways (i.e. playing games, reading a book, providing companionship, etc.) in order to address the emotional toll of end of life. • Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

-i Immunizations
+immunizations